 The increase in revenues was mainly driven by a complete year of revenues generated from our 2003 acquisitions of Systran, Novatronics/Pickering, E/M Engineered Coatings Solutions, Advanced Materials Process, and Collins Technology and contributions from our 2004 acquisitions, primarily Dy 4 Systems, Primagraphics, Nova Machine, Trentec, Groquip, Synergy, and EPD.
 See Note 2 to the Consolidated Financial Statements for further information regarding acquisitions.
 These acquisitions made in 2004 and 2003 contributed \$154.2 million in incremental sales in 2004 (or 74% of the total sales increase from 2003).
 Our remaining base business units experienced organic sales growth of 7% in 2004, led by the Metal Treatment segment, which grew organically by 21%.
-The Flow Control and Motion Control segments experienced solid organic sales growth of 5% and 4%, respectively.
-The organic growth in the Flow Control segment was achieved in 2004 despite a decrease in overall revenue from the U.S. Navy of approximately \$9 million.
+The Flow Control and Motion Control segment was achieved in 2004 despite a decrease in overall revenue from the U.S. Navy of approximately \$9 million.